gitextensions/GitExtensionsDoc/source/settings.rst

       :id: follow-exact-renames

       Follow file renames and copies for which similarity index is 100%.
-That is when a file is renamed or copied and is commited with no changes made to its content.
+That is when a file is renamed or copied and is committed with no changes made to its content.

     .. setting:: Open last working dir on startup
       :id: open-last-repo

-      When starting Git Extensions, open the last used repository (bypassing the Start Page).
+      When starting Git Extensions, open the last used repository (bypassing the Dashboard).

     .. setting:: Default clone destination
       :id: default-clone-dst